Eyadfezex/my-notes/Redux/2-Redux Essentials/Terminology/1-Actions.md

 ## Dispatching Actions

 Actions are sent to the Redux store using the `dispatch()` method.
-The store then forwards the action to the reducers, which will update the application state accordingly.
+The store then **forwards the action to the reducers**, which will update the application state accordingly.

 ## Action Creators